-The Internal Auditor reports to the Audit Committee four (4) times a year and provide the Audit Committee with independent views on the adequacy, integrity and effectiveness of the system of internal control after its reviews.
+The Internal Auditor reports to the Audit Committee four (4) times a year and provide the Audit Committee with independent views on the adequacy, integrity and effectiveness and recommendation measures to enhance the internal audit process and internal control after its reviews.
 The Audit Committee approves the annual internal audit plan before the commencement of the internal audit reviews for each financial year.

 During the financial year, the internal auditors conducted reviews on the operations of the subsidiaries of the Group focusing on sales, credit control and inventory management.
-Evaluation was meant for some improvements on procedures and thereafter presented their reports to the Audit Committee.
+Evaluation was meant for some improvements on procedures and thereafter presented their Internal Audit and follow up reports to the Audit Committee.
 Areas of weakness were identified and communicated to the Audit Committee and the management for improvement.